Punya-Swaroop-Sirgiri/Generative-Dog-Images/README.md

-# Kaggle Competition: Generative Dog Images
+# Kaggle : Generative Dog Images

+## On the competition

 See https://www.kaggle.com/c/generative-dog-images